 I am writing this while sitting in my tent at Trail Camp with the wind blowing 20 MPH.
 I am trying to take my mind off the bending of my tent for long enough to decide how I am going to create a post that stands out on my successful summit of Mt Whitney, the tallest mountain in the lower 48.
 Since I always have my camera strapped around my chest, I figured I would just create a guide of all of the highlights from hiking Mt.
 Whitney in photographs.
-That way you can prepare or relive the Mt Whitney hike through these series of photos.
-Take your time though, there is over 70 pictures.
+That way, you can prepare or relive the Mt Whitney hike through these series of photos.
+Take your time though; there are over 70 pictures.
 Let me know what you think at the end.
 This trail is about 21 miles round trip and 6,000 feet of elevation, so it is no joke!